infojunkie/music-l10n/projects.md

 - [Overtone](http://overtone.github.io/), Overtone is an open source audio environment designed to explore new musical ideas from synthesis and sampling to instrument building, live-coding and collaborative jamming.

 - [alda](https://github.com/alda-lang/alda), a music programming language for musicians.

+- [Leipzig](https://github.com/ctford/leipzig) - A composition library for Clojure and Clojurescript.